AxaFrance/SlimFaas/README.md

   - This property is useful if you want to scale up your pods only if your database is ready for example
 - **SlimFaas/Schedule** : json configuration
   - Allows you to define a schedule for your functions.
 If you want to wake up your infrastructure at 07:00 or for example scale down after 60 seconds of inactivity after 07:00 and scale down after 10 seconds of inactivity after 21:00
+- **SlimFaas/SubscribeEvents** : "my-event-name"
+  - Comma separated list of event names to license the function to receive events

 ````bash
 {